Giymo11/TiniBot2.0/README.md

 ## Installation

+Copy the contents of the application-conf.example into a new File or rename it to `application.conf`.

 Update the `discord-bot-token` to the application.conf file.
 You obtain it by adding an App via [Discord Developer Portal](https://discordapp.com/developers/applications/me).